piscue/rpi-instrument/README.md

 The idea is to transform a Raspbian lite OS to a fully functional OS for being treated as an Instrument, that boots directly to sound by itself.

-Currently, It has support for 1 MCP3008, 2 MPR121, 4 Switches via GPIO, and an external DAC based on "hifiberry" (PCM5102).
+Currently, It has support for 1 MCP3008, 2 MPR121, 4 Switches (GPIO), 1 Led (GPIO), 1 Midi IN USB Core Midi interface and some external DACs based on "hifiberry" (PCM5102), IQaudIO Pi-DAC+, and Core Audio USB interfaces.

 It also does some performance tuning, system setting, puredata configuration, install puredata and related libraries.